 Consumer protection laws impact the manner in which we develop and maintain processes to support our patient assistance programs, product marketing activities, and the sharing of employee and clinical data for internal and third-party commercial activities.
 Several U.S. states have proposed and passed consumer privacy laws, which were modeled after the California Consumer Privacy Act of 2018 ("CCPA") and influenced by the GDPR.
 The CCPA is a consumer protection law that establishes requirements for data use and sharing transparency and provides California residents with personal data privacy rights regarding the use, disclosure, and retention of their personal data.
 Amendments to the CCPA have, among other things, imposed new obligations to provide notice where personal data will be de-identified.
 Failure to comply with the CCPA may result in, among other things, significant civil penalties and injunctive relief, or statutory or actual damages.
 In addition, California residents have the right to bring a private right of action in connection with data privacy incidents involving certain elements of personal data.
 These claims may result in significant liability and damages.
 These laws and regulations are constantly evolving and may impose limitations on our business activities.
-Additional state consumer privacy laws are expected to come into effect in 2023 and in 2024-2025.
+Additional state consumer privacy laws have or are expected to come into effect in 2023 and additional consumer privacy laws are expected in 2024-2025.
 Notably, these state laws provide more restrictions on the use of sensitive personal data, including health information.
 These states require robust consent and authorizations prior to any collection or use of this data, which may have a large impact on our ability to market to individuals in these jurisdictions based on their health conditions.
 At the federal level, Section 5 of the FTC Act is a consumer protection law that bars unfair and deceptive acts and practices and requires, among other things, companies to notify individuals that they will safeguard their personal data and that they will fulfil the commitments made in their privacy notices.
 The FTC has brought legal actions against organizations that have violated consumers' privacy rights or have misled them by failing to maintain appropriate security.
 For example, in 2023 to date the FTC issued several enforcement actions related to privacy in the healthcare space, under both Section 5 of the FTC Act and the Health Breach Notification Rule, involving companies allegedly using consumer health data for marketing purposes in violation of their own policies and assurances.

 Furthermore, health privacy laws, data breach notification laws, consumer protection laws, data localization laws, and genetic privacy laws may apply directly to our operations and/or those of our collaborators and may impose restrictions on our collection, use, and dissemination of individuals' health and other personal data.
 New state level genetic privacy and consumer protection laws in the United States may require additional transparency and permissions in our informed consent forms.
 Moreover, individuals about whom we or our collaborators obtain health or other personal data, as well as the providers and third parties who share this information with us, may have statutory or contractual limits that impact our ability to use and disclose the information.
-We are likely to be required to expend significant capital and other resources to ensure ongoing compliance with applicable privacy and data security laws both inside and outside the United States.
 Many of these laws differ from each other in significant ways and have different effects.
 Many of the state laws enable a state attorney general to bring actions and provide private rights of action to consumers as enforcement mechanisms.
 Compliance with these laws requires a flexible privacy framework as they are constantly evolving.
-Failure to comply with these laws and regulations could result in government enforcement actions and create liability for us (which could include civil and/or criminal penalties), private litigation, and/or adverse publicity.
 Federal regulators, state attorneys general, and plaintiffs' attorneys have been active in this space.
-Claims that we have violated individuals' privacy rights or breached our contractual obligations, even if we are not found liable, could be expensive and time-consuming to defend and could result in adverse publicity that could harm our business.